getify/foi-lang/formalization-work/Foi-Specification.md

 #### §2.1.1 `def` Placement: Top Of Scope

 `def` statements must appear at the top of their scope.
-Specifically: within any scope (module, function body, or block), `def` statements must precede all other statements except other definitional forms (`defn`, `deft`, and `import`) which may interleave freely with `def` at the top.
+Specifically: within any scope (module, function body, or block), `def` statements must precede all other statements except other definitional forms (`defn`, `deft`) which may interleave freely with `def` at the top.

+This contiguous top-of-scope run of definitional statements is the scope's **`def` section**. §2.2's `Lazy@` resolution operates within this region; references to "the section" throughout §2.2 refer to it.

+**Do-comprehension blocks are exempt.** Inside a `~<<` or `~<*` block (§7), each statement conceptually acts as its own `~<` chain step, and thus its own scope (nested in the scope ahead of it).
+As such, single-colon `def x: expr` statements may appear anywhere; they introduce a local binding but do not participate in the block's monadic composition. §7 specifies do-block statement categories and placement rules in full.

 ```java
 def x: 1;